LA County Emergency Resources for Workers and Businesses

 Dispute Resolution Services

-LA County Department of Business and Consumer Affairs: Offers no-cost mediation service to community and court-impacted individuals seeking to resolve disputes outside of court including neighbor, landlord-tenant, consumer, and business disputes.
+LA County Dispute Resolution Program: LA County Department of Business and Consumer Affairs (DCBA) offers no-cost mediation service to community and court-impacted individuals seeking to resolve disputes outside of court including neighbor, landlord-tenant, consumer, and business disputes.

 Insurance